Registration

 - Credit: 3 units

-Essential biology of sea turtles (evolution, anatomy, physiology, behavior, life history, population dynamics) and their conservation needs; emphasis on their role in marine ecosystem structure and function.
-Basic ecological concepts integrated with related topics including the conservation and management of endangered species, the contributions of technology to the management of migratory marine species, the role of research in national and international law and policy, and the veterinary aspects of conservation.
+Essential biology of sea turtles (evolution, anatomy, physiology, behavior, life history, population dynamics) and their conservation needs, emphasizing their role in marine ecosystem structure and function.
+Will integrate basic ecological concepts with related topics including conservation and management of endangered species, contributions of technology to management of migratory marine species, role of research in national and international law and policy, and veterinary aspects of conservation.
+Taught in Beaufort at Duke Marine Lab.
+Field trip to Puerto Rico is required.
+Instructor permission is required.
+Prerequisite: introductory biology.

 ENVIRON 778LA.
 COMPARATIVE PHYSIOLOGY & BEHAVIOR OF MARINE ANIMALS